dsp196/Stock_Data_Streaming_GCP/README.md

 - **Infrastructure as Code:** Terraform fosters reproducible, maintainable deployments.
 - **Scalable Orchestration:** Airflow (Cloud Composer) handles scheduling and branching logic, tested locally before going live.

-Explore the repository for Dockerfiles, Terraform scripts, Airflow DAGs, and Python code to see how each piece fits together.
-For a closer look at the final dashboards, watch the **Demo Video** or refer to our screenshots above.

-Contributions, issues, and suggestions are always welcome!